mendezgd/mtg/CORS_IMAGE_FIX.md

 1. **Favicon Errors**: Check browser dev tools - no more 404 errors for favicon files
 2. **CORS Errors**: Scryfall images should load without CORS errors (now proxied through our API)
+3. **Local Images**: Local images should load on both local and Vercel deployment
-3. **Fallback Images**: If an image fails to load, it should show the default card image
+4. **Fallback Images**: If an image fails to load, it should show the default card image
-4. **Proxy Test**: Visit `/api/test-proxy` to see the proxy URL transformation in action
+5. **Proxy Test**: Visit `/api/test-proxy` to see the proxy URL transformation in action
+6. **Local Images Test**: Visit `/api/test-local-images` to see local image endpoints

 ## Files Added/Modified